On this page you will find a comprehensive and impartial guide to the Dhaulagiri Circuit Trek.

 Day 6

-You head north, crossing a river.
+You will head north, crossing a river.
 The trail ascends, eventually becoming steep.
 It then takes you to Sibang and Mattim.
-Next, you descend to the Gatti Khola before reaching Phalai Gaon (5,940 feet).
-You cross the Dhara Khola to emerge on Myagdi Khola’s west bank.
-Having climbed a ridge, you arrive at Muri (6,070 feet), where the views of Dhaulagiri and other mountains are simply stunning.
+Next, you will descend to the Gatti Khola before reaching Phalai Gaon (5,940 feet).
+From there, you will cross the Dhara Khola to emerge on Myagdi Khola’s west bank.
+Having climbed a ridge, you will arrive at Muri (6,070 feet), where the views of Dhaulagiri and other mountains are simply stunning.

 Day 7